yuyizhong/clientprofile/README.md

 * Those unique information are used to identify if the person entered is already a client.
 * If **Not** in the system, then further personal information are asked to build the client profile. (eg: contact number, email and spend)
 * When enter the spend amount, a number is required, otherwise an error message appears until a number is entered.
-* Then the entered spend is viewed.
+* Then the entered spend is reviewed.
 If it is more than 35k, this new client is classified as VIP, otherwise Regular in status.
 * After confirmation of adding the client to the system, main menu is loaded again for next operation.

 ![Add-Client-1](assets/images/add-client1-1.png)